GcGoat/DU-OreMonitor/README.md

  - Pure Hydrogen

- Aditionally you might want to check lua variabels and modify couple main ones which are responsible for colculating container sizes.
+ Aditionally you might want to check lua variabels and modify couple main ones which are responsible for calculating container sizes.
 Right click PB -> Advanced -> Edit Lua parameters